oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/the-rest-api.md

 with the new or updated Kubernetes `tls secret` that contains the desired certificates.

-The operator _requires_ a restart in order to begin using the new or updated external certificate.
+The operator _requires_ a restart to begin using the new or updated external certificate.
 The Helm `--recreate-pods` flag is used to cause the existing Kubernetes Pod to be terminated and a new pod to be started with the updated configuration.